wenjiegit/Bull-Live-Encoder/README.md

 12. support skin change, with color or image.
 13. support MP3 encode with 11K 22K  44K sample rate.
 14. support record to flv file.
+15. support ingest from RTSP with opencv.
+16. support ingest from RTMP with opencv.
+17. support ingest from RTP with opencv.
+18. support ingest from HLS with opencv.

 BLE Download
 =================